EveryoneDestroysTheWorld/design/standards/game-modes/stage-maker/mechanics/building.md

 # Building in the Stage Maker
 Stage creators can build their stages with parts.

+## Modifiable part properties
 The following part properties are modifiable:
 * Color
 * CastShadow
 * Material